-11. COMPLAINTS/ALLEGATIONS MADE AGAINST STAFF/VOLUNTEERS/DSL/HEAD TEACHERS
+10.COMPLAINTS/ALLEGATIONSMADEAGAINSTSTAFF/VOLUNTEERS/DSL/HEADTEACHERS/CONTRACTORS

-Notre Dame School takes seriously all complaints made against members of staff.
-Procedures are in place for pupils, parents and staff to share any concern that they may have about the actions of any member of staff (including supply staff) or volunteer.
+Notre Dame School takes all complaints made against members of staff seriously.
+Procedures are in place for pupils, parents and staff to share any concern that they may have about the actions of any member of staff (including supply staff, contractors or volunteer as well as organisations or individuals using the school premises.

-11.1 Concerns that meet the harms threshold.
+10.1 Concerns that meet the harms threshold.

-Concerns that meet the harms threshold include an allegation that a member of staff/volunteer who has contact with a child in the personal, professional or community life may have:
+Concerns that meet the harms threshold include an allegation that a member of staff/volunteer/contractor who has contact with a child in the personal, professional or community life may have:

-- Behaved in a way that has harmed a child or may harm a child - Possibly committed a criminal offence against a child - Behaved towards a child that indicates that he/she is unsuitable to work with children. - Behaved or may have behaved in a way that indicates they may not be suitable to work with children
+- Behaved in a way that has harmed a child or may harm a child, and/or - Possibly committed a criminal offence against a child, and/or

+- Behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children, and/or - Behaved or may have behaved in a way that indicates they may not be suitable to work with children.